War on I-4

 The War on I-4 is a college rivalry between the University of Central Florida Knights and University of South Florida Bulls.
 The rivalry is best known for its college football matchup which originated in a series of football games played from 2005 to 2008 and now takes place on Thanksgiving weekend, the de facto "rivalry weekend" for FBS football.
-In 2013, when UCF joined the American Athletic Conference, the schools began competing annually in all sports.
+From 2013 to 2023, when both schools were part of the American Athletic Conference, the schools began competing annually in all sports both schools sponsored (with the 1993–94 season being the only other season the schools competed in every sport both schools sponsored).
 In 2016, the schools officially adopted the "War on I-4" as an official competition series.
 Each year, the team with the most wins across all sports receives a gold trophy styled after an Interstate 4 (I-4) road sign with the logos of each school.
 The winner of the annual football game also receives a similar trophy.